-The CRP’s Imaging Biomarker Unit provides consultations for investigators who are considering studies making use of the wealth of imaging technologies and expertise at MGH and beyond.
+The CRP’s Imaging Biomarkers Unit provides consultations for investigators who are considering studies making use of the wealth of imaging technologies and expertise at MGH and beyond.
 Assistance is available for study design, IRB, feedback on draft research proposals, and identification of potential co-investigators and collaborators.
 Requests are triaged and assigned to specific consultants depending on expertise and availability.

 The CRP's qualitative research consultations advise investigators on all aspects of study design, data collection, interpretation and publication of study findings.